Myths about Science

 Disproving the myth

-This is not a small issue.
-It is as explosive to the myth as Gödel's incompleteness properties are to first-order logic.
+At this point, we reach a fork in the road.
+On the one hand, we can assert that the laws of science are outside of matter, energy, time, and space.
+This assertion is as explosive to the myth as Gödel's incompleteness theorems are to first-order logic, and for similar reasons.
 Any formulation of science must fall short of explaining everything because it cannot explain itself.
 Think of the annoying three-year-old you know who just keeps asking "but why?" to every answer you give to a simple question.
-Indeed, this goes on forever until you give up and reply "because I said so" or some other dogmatic, non-explanatory answer.
+If the child persists, this goes on until you give up and reply "because I said so" or some other dogmatic, non-explanatory answer.